michael-cox/enigmagroup2/WRITEUP.md

 `administrator:bl1nd`

 #### How you found the credentials
-1. Notice that modifying the `id` query parameter to a number greater than 4 will generate errors.
+1. Notice that modifying the `id` query parameter to a number greater than 4 will generate errors
-2. Enter `union select 1,username,password from users` after the id
+2. Enter `union select 1,username,password from users` after an invalid id such ass `null`
+3. Decrypt the md5 hashed password using your favorite md5 decrypting tool
+4. Login on the User Login page
+5. Notice that upon succesful login, you are redirected to `/complete.php?pass=<hashed password>`

 #### What sins are evidenced in this challenge
 ** Sins here **